 A Northern Victorian consortium has secured more than $200 million from the Australian Government’s On-Farm Irrigation Efficiency Program ($46 million); the Victorian Government’s NVIRP ($16 million); the Victorian On Farm State Priority Projects initiative ($43 million); and the Victorian Farm Modernisation Project ($100 million).
 The consortium administers the program through its Farm Water Program to assist irrigators to achieve water savings by improving on-farm irrigation systems.
 At least half the water saved is transferred to the Australian or Victorian governments for environmental purposes.

-Implementation of the Victorian Farm Modernisation Project – Status update
+Victorian Farm Modernisation Project – update

 Farm Water Program Consortium Partners